At a glance: The best Drakensberg hiking trails

 If you want to hike Oribi Gorge but don’t have the time or will to put in more than an hour, you’re in luck.
 There’s a trail that leads in the opposite direction from the Hoopoe Falls trail that’s just 2.5 km (1.5 mi) long.
 You’ll still get a taste of the gorge and you’ll be done within an hour!

-The Hoopoe Falls trail is clearly marked, but that doesn’t mean it’s always easy to follow!
-To explain: it’s hard to get lost since you’re always following the river, but there are a couple of steep rocky areas that are a little more difficult to climb, but totally doable unless you are a total couch potato.
+To explain: it’s hard to get lost since you’re always following the river, but there are a couple of steep rocky areas that are a little more difficult to make your way, but totally doable unless you are a total couch potato.

-If you visit after rainfall, you’ll be rewarded with a great waterfall at the end of this hike, and you can even take a dip in the pool under it.
+If you visit after rainfall, you’ll be rewarded with a great waterfall at the end of this hike, and you can even take a swim in the pool under it.
 If it’s dry days, it may not be as fabulous.

 A positive aspect of hiking in the river gorge is that you’ll get plenty of shade, which, in the South African heat, can be a life saver.
 No matter what the weather is when you set out, always come prepared with some waterproof layers.